timkelty/craft-elementoptions/README.md

 ![Screenshot](resources/img/screenshots/field-input.png)

+## Why
+The intital need for this plugin was to create a "layout selection" field.
+While a [radio buttons](https://craftcms.com/docs/radio-buttons-fields) field would do the trick, we wanted to be able to show a selectable image instead of a checkbox and text.

 The most applicable element type is Assets, as it allows you to create a field where users can select from a pre-defined set of Assets.

 ## Installation